Convert 85 Cm Into Inches

 The Conversion Factor: Centimeters to Inches

 The key to converting 85 centimeters to inches lies in understanding the conversion factor.
 One inch is equal to approximately 2.54 centimeters.
-This is a fundamental relationship between the two systems.
-Therefore, to convert centimeters to inches, we divide the number of centimeters by 2.54.
+That said, this is a fundamental relationship between the two systems.
+Because of this, to convert centimeters to inches, we divide the number of centimeters by 2.54.

 Calculating the Conversion: 85 cm to Inches